desophos/gamer-evolution/README.md

 # Overview

 gamer-evolution is a framework for evolving game-theoretic agents.
-The agents are represented by finite state automata and evolved with a genetic algorithm in which the fitness function is the game being played.
+The agents are represented by finite state machines and evolved with a genetic algorithm in which the fitness function is the game being played.
 It is designed to support any game, although it's currently limited to 2-player games. `app/Main.hs` includes an example usage: graphing a population's average fitness over generations of evolution.

 # Background